Particular/docs.particular.net/nservicebus/azure-service-bus/secure-credentials.md

 For detailed explanation about all supported partitioning strategies, and how to configure namespaces mapping, see [Multiple Namespaces Support](multiple-namespaces-support.md).

-Using directly `ConnectionString(string connectionString)` configuration API, as shown below, transport adds a mapping between a namespace name `default` and the provided connection string.
+Using directly `ConnectionString(string connectionString)` configuration API, as shown below, will cause transport to add a mapping between a namespace name `default` and the provided connection string.

 snippet: map_default_logical_name_to_connection_string

-To enable the same behavior also for outgoing messages, a new feature, provided in Version 7 and above, has to be enabled:
+To enable the same behavior for outgoing messages as well, use `UseNamespaceNamesInsteadOfConnectionStrings()` configuration API:

 snippet: enable_use_namespace_name_instead_of_connection_string

 Without enabling this behavior, transport converts back the value to `queueName@connectionString` before delivering the message, to ensure backward compatibility among endpoints of different versions.
-Enabling `UseNamespaceNameInsteadOfConnectionString` feature, transport ensures the same behavior, avoiding sharing of sensitive information, for all incoming and outgoing messages.
+By calling `UseNamespaceNameInsteadOfConnectionString()` configuration API, transport ensures the same behavior, avoiding sharing of connections strings, for all incoming and outgoing messages.